 For example, if your business is in personal finance, food and drink, travel, or executive search, more than 70 percent of social sharing is done through dark social.

-The latest updates to the nature of many dark social sources don’t exclude the habit of private link sharing.
-For anyone who publishes content online, it’s important to know where the majority of their readers come from, so whether dark social accounts for 60 or 16 percent of web traffic, it helps to know how to use it to your advantage.
+For anyone who publishes content online, it’s important to know where the majority of their readers come from.
+Whether dark social accounts for 60 or 16 percent of web traffic, marketers need to be able to track it.

 Use shortened URLs for outbound links in your content to get a deeper analysis of the engagement rates.
 Shorter links also look cleaner on platforms like Twitter.